Insmire/Amazon_Vine_Analysis/README.md

 ## Overview

-The purpose of this project is to analyze a dataset of book reviews from Amazon.
-To this end, we utilize PySpark to extract, transform, and load the data into pgAdmin while connecting to Amazon Web Service's Relational Database Service (AWS RDS) instance.
-We will also use PySpark to ascertain whether the paid Amazon Vine program members leave more positive reviews based on the dataset.
+Amazon and Vine collaborated to create a paid subscription program for readers.
+To focus and refine marketing efforts for the program, we analyze all 114,00 book reviews to ascertain whether paid member reviews are positively biased compared to non-member reviews.
+To this end, we utilize Apache Spark and PySpark to initiate the extraction, transformation, and loading (ETL) process with cloud computing.
+Then we transfer the data into a PostgreSQL database with pgAdmin by creating and connecting to an Amazon Web Service's Relational Database Service (AWS RDS) instance.

 ---